 Free weather maps are available to the casual user.
 We allow basic viewing of our basic NAM, GFS, HRRR & GEM computer models.
 If you're just interested in playing around with getting some basic weather forecast information, then our free maps are for you.
 However, if you're more into weather to the point where you want to compare the best computer models in the world and do a more professional forecast utilizing as many resources as possible; then you probably want a Basic or Pro account.

-We generate global forecast graphics from premium models like the European ECMWF, British UKMET (Unified Model) & Australian ACCESS-G. We have medium range models like the American GFS-FV3, Ensembles (ECMWF ENS, GEFS & GEPS), & short range models like NAM & HRRR.
+We generate global forecast graphics from premium models like the European ECMWF, British UKMET (Unified Model) & Australian ACCESS-G. We have medium range models like the American GFS-FV3, German ICON, Ensembles (ECMWF ENS, GEFS & GEPS), & short range models like NAM & HRRR.
 We even make graphics from Model Output Statistics (MOS).

 Weather data that the professionals use.